kyarygin/Yarygin_2016/README.md

 ```
 $ python get_genes_abund.py genes.fasta nucl -mg USA RUS DEN_control
 ```
-You cas see all available metagenome groups executing `python get_genes_abund.py -h`.
+You can see all available metagenome groups executing `python get_genes_abund.py -h`.
 By default all metagenome groups stated in article are available.